-- 10. Perform the prerequisite tasks that are described in Before you begin. - 11.
-Remove the front cover from the system.
-For instructions, see Removing the front cover from the 9117-MMB or 9179-MHB. - 12.
+- 2. Remove the system unit front cover.
+For instructions, see Removing the front cover from a rack-mounted system. - 3.
 Find the package that contains the new media device and remove it from the static-protective package.

 - Attach a wrist strap to an unpainted surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 13.
-Align the media device with the Slimline media bay and support the bottom of the device as you slide it halfway into the system unit.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted surface of the system for a minimum of 5 seconds. - 4.
+Remove the media-device filler, if present. - 5.
+Align the media device with the Slimline media bay, and support the bottom of the device as you slide it halfway into the system. - 6.
+Push the device (A) fully into the system as shown in the following figure.
+To ensure that the device is held firmly in place, push in the plastic retaining tab (B).